 The Beyond is the middle chapter in Fulci’s Gates of Hell trilogy, following Gates of Hell (or City of the Living Dead) and just before The House By The Cemetery.
 While a loose trilogy, each has a Giallo sensibility that combines bright gore with nonsensical narratives.
 Outside of the basic premise of a young lady Liza (Catriona MacColl) inheriting a hotel that has a gateway to Hell, The Beyond is mainly an excuse for the madness to unfold.
 Tarantulas bite a guy’s face.
 A woman’s face melts after being covered in acid in front of her daughter.
 Zombies attack for no real discernable reason.

 So, does this sit well with the Decades of Horror crew?
 Well, Doc Rotten is a tried and true Fulci fan, though he admits that the Italian legend frustrated him initially.
 Christopher G. Moore and Thomas Mariani admit they aren’t as up on their Italian horror.
 Christopher has some trouble with the dream logic and lack of consistency in the characters.
 Thomas can see that, but revels in the unintentional hilarity at play.
 It’s a brazen frank discussion about auteur theory, gore and the grammatical errors of “Do Not Entry.”
 Make sure to go Beyond the extra mile and listen to it all!

-Contact UsWe want to hear from you — the coolest, most gruesome fans: leave us a message or leave a comment on the site or email the Decades of Horror 1980s podcast hosts at email@example.com or firstname.lastname@example.org or email@example.com.
-Special thanks toÂ Neon DevilsÂ for their awesome song Bone Chillin!
+We want to hear from you — the coolest, most gruesome fans: leave us a message or leave a comment on the site or email the Decades of Horror 1980s podcast hosts at email@example.com or firstname.lastname@example.org.

 Our Patreon Poll Winner: Q The Winged Serpent (1982)